gammasim/simtools/docker/README.md

 # Docker files for simtools

 Docker files for [simtools](https://github.com/gammasim/simtools) development and applications.
+Prepared packages are available through the [simtools package registry](https://github.com/orgs/gammasim/packages?repo_name=simtools).

 [Docker](https://www.docker.com/community-edition#/download) or any compatible software are required to run or build these images.